As sunlight hits the back of this Neolithic passage tomb every year it's as though our ancestors of 5,000 years ago are reaching out to us

 Ancient carvings can be seen on many of the massive, kidney-shaped mound’s curbstones, including the triple-spiral design synonymous with Newgrange.

 Every December Newgrange attracts major global attention.
 Newgrange is open to the public all year round and one of the nation’s most popular attractions.
-Newgrange opens its doors on the winter solstice to a select number of people who entry a free lottery.
+Newgrange opens its doors on the winter solstice to a select number of people who win the right to be there through a free lottery.